IFRCGo/ecrm/app/_disease/28_epidemicofunknownorigin_en.md

 # Impact on other sectors/program areas

-Dependant on the infectious agent and factors and context of the underlying population and environment.
+Dependent on the infectious agent and factors and context of the underlying population and environment.